• Skip to primary navigation

 2. Performance Issues

 A choke tube that isn’t tight means that threads inside the barrel could be exposed.
-A gap inside the barrel can cause performance issues with the shot column as it passes by the gap.
+A gap inside the barrel can cause performance issues with the shot column as it exits the choke.
 Shotgun patterns could suffer because of it.

 3. Frequent Re-Tightening